 Understanding Intent Data

-The average B2B buyer today has conducted a lot of their own research before they ever engage with a salesperson.
+The average B2B buyer today has conducted a lot of their research before they ever engage with a salesperson.
 In fact, according to CEB “57% of the purchase decision is already complete before the customer even calls the supplier.”

 Intent data is all about understanding the specific buyer behaviors and actions they take across the Internet.
 For example, what content types and topics are your buyers downloading?
-How much time are they spending in each piece of content, and how often are they downloading from you?
+How much time are they spending on each piece of content, and how often are they downloading from you?

 This is also an amazing way to put your engagement data to good use.
-All those opens and clicks your marketing teams have been tallying can now become invaluable contributions to pipeline.
+All those opens and clicks your marketing teams have been tallying can now become invaluable contributions to the pipeline.

 Monitoring opens and clicks on a specific campaign, frequency of engagement, attendance of webinars, online subscriptions etc. will help you understand who is demonstrating intent so you can respond accordingly.

 Putting intent data into the context of the greater customer journey is also a huge step in this process.
 By reading into the specific actions of your buyers, what can you discern about their buyer persona or buying situation?
 Where do they currently live in their customer journey?

 While linking buyers to specific topics, focus areas, or solutions is helpful, your intent data is only as effective as your ability to put it to good use.